Code-Institute-Submissions/MILESTONE_PROJECT_1-8/README.md

 * I want to see examples or past weddings.

+* I want to see reviews from other couples.

 * I want to get a quote for my wedding easily.

 ### Target Audience